andrei-stoica26/henna/README.md

 ```
 ## Functions implemented so far

+`hullPlot`: Plot the convex hull of a set of points.
+Optionally, divide the
+points into 2 or 4 classes of different colors by drawing a vertical and/or
+a horizontal line that intersects the hull.

 `networkPlot`: Plot a graph using different colors for nodes that are part of
 different connected components.